8 Driving Laws You Didn’t Know You Could Break in a Heatwave< Back to blog

 If an animal is suffering in a hot car, dial 999 and the police will give you advice on what to do.

-7. Driving on wet roads after a summer shower
+7. Driving on wet roads after an April shower

 Max penalty: 2 years in prison, a ban, 3-11 points and an unlimited fine